ericmcdaniel/MSS-Code-Guidelines/README.md

         return element;
     }
     ```
     - Please use single line comments to describe how your code works!
 Debugging issues can be very difficult if it's unclear how a block of code works or what certain conditionals are for.
-Be kind to future devs!
+Be kind to future developers!
     ```javascript
     function make(template) {
         var $element,